 • High-dose vitamin A supplements

 By being mindful of these foods, you can better protect your health and your baby’s development.
 Always consult with your healthcare provider for personalized advice on nutrition during pregnancy.
+By following this guide on what not to eat during pregnancy, you can ensure a healthier journey for you and your baby.

 Sources: